 Select to enter one of your 8-digit backup codes and enter these when prompted.

-You will then receive a notification via Gmail that one of your 8 digit backup codes were used to sign in.
-From within this email Click onto the link to update your ‘2-Step Verification Settings‘.
+You will then receive a notification via Gmail that one of your 8 digit backup codes was used to sign in.
+From within this email Click on the link to update your ‘2-Step Verification Settings‘.

-Alternatively, you can open your Google Account, click onto Security, 2 Step Verification.
+Alternatively, you can open your Google Account, click on Security, 2 Step Verification.

 Select “Change Phone” from the Authenticator App section.